sharifmia091/409.-Longest-Palindrome/README.md

 # 409.-Longest-Palindrome

-409. Longest Palindrome
-Easy
+* Easy
-Company
+* Company
-Google
+1. Google
-Amazon
+2. Amazon

 Given a string s which consists of lowercase or uppercase letters, return the length of the longest palindrome that can be built with those letters.